kalekundert/bind_dna/notebook/20191216_optimize_mrna_transcription/optimize_mrna_transcription.rst

 .. figure:: 20191217_compare_template_dna.svg

+   In vitro transcribed RNA, with the DNA template purified as indicated.

 - All four transcription reactions worked well.
 The products also the right size, which I couldn't confirm previously because I didn't have a ladder.